FRC-Utilities/QDriverStation/README.md

 ### Credits

-This application was created by FRC team 3794 "WinT" from Metepec, Mexico.
+This application was created by [this guy](http://github.com/alex-spataru).

-Of course, many people outside of our team contributed in different ways to this project, you can find more details in the [contributors list](CONTRIBUTORS.md).
+Of course, many people contributed in different ways to this project, you can find more details in the [contributors list](CONTRIBUTORS.md).
 Finally, we want to thank you for trying this little project, we sincerely hope that you enjoy our application and we would love some of your feedback.